Market Intelligence Leader Gets Power BI Training

 Power BI offers many advantages to the company.
 Power BI is easy for users to interact with and understand.
 The service is cloud-based, and visualizations and data can be shared and used across an enterprise.
 The solution can analyze data from various databases (Oracle, IBM Db2, IBM Informix, IBM Netezza, SQL server, MySQL) and data sources (Excel, test/CSV, XML, JSON, PDF, Parquet, SharePoint folder).
 Power BI accepts visuals from various sources, and it can process massive amounts of data.

-To begin its journey with Power BI, 1010Data chose SoHo Dragon, a Microsoft Gold partner, to train power users who would, in turn, train employees in their departments.
+To begin its journey with Power BI, 1010Data chose SoHo Dragon, a consulting firm specializing in Microsoft software, to train power users who would, in turn, train employees in their departments.

 1010Data chose 11 people from its product, customer engagement, and engineering departments to receive training to become power users.
 Their objectives were to learn to use Power BI effectively, to be able to perform basic troubleshooting, and to attain the ability to instruct people in their areas to use Power BI.
 Chief among their goals was to learn to develop Power BI solutions for others in the company.